 Making Microsoft Office to Work with WebDAV Server

-Microsoft Office can open files from WebDAV server and save them back to server without the need to download them to local file system.
+Microsoft Office can open files from a WebDAV server and save them back to the server without the need to download them to local file system.
 To achieve this the following conditions must be met:

 Your WebDAV server must support Class 2.
 Microsoft Office locks documents when creating and opening files for editing.
 If Microsoft Office is unable to lock the document it will be opened as read-only.

-Note that this will only enable Microsoft Office to open files from WebDAV server using Windows Shell (Web Folders / miniredirector), via Microsoft Office 'Open' menu or starting a Microsoft Office application passing a document URL as a parameter.
+Note that this will only enable Microsoft Office to open files from WebDAV server using Windows Shell (Web Folders / mini redirector), via Microsoft Office 'Open' menu or starting a Microsoft Office application passing a document URL as a parameter.
 Hyperlinked documents will still open as read-only.

 Opening Web-hyperlinked Microsoft Office documents in read-write mode

 If you click on a hyperlink on a web page in a browser Microsoft Office will open a document as read-only.
 This is a default Microsoft Office behavior.
-To open a document in read-write mode you can use one of the following approaches:
+To open a document in read-write mode you can use ONE of the following approaches:

-Alternatively you can add OpenDocumentsReadWriteWhileBrowsing DWORD Value on a client machine under the key
+Or set OpenDocumentsReadWriteWhileBrowsing DWORD Value on a client machine under the key

 Set the Value data to 1.

 To open the document from the server, Microsoft Office is using two different components one of which is the Microsoft mini redirector.
 Some versions of the mini redirector on Windows XP and 2003 require OPTIONS request to be processed without authentication if Basic or Digest is used.
 So in this case you will need to enable unauthenticated OPTIONS requests.